GauravKBaruah/Individual_variation_and_tipping_points/README.md

 # Repository for the paper:

-**"The impact of individual variation on abrupt collapses in mutualistic networks"** 2021.
-Gaurav Baruah.
-Ecology Letters.
+**"The impact of individual variation on abrupt collapses in mutualistic networks"** 2021.Ecology Letters.
+**Author: Gaurav Baruah**
+**Affiliations: Swiss Federal Institute of Aquatic Sciences, EAWAG, CH**

 Contact: gbaruahecoevo@gmail.com